Flood Warning issued for George, Greene, Jackson by NWS - NewsBreak

 Flood Warning issued for George, Greene, Jackson by NWS

-Effective: 2021-09-05 08:59:00 CDT Expires: 2021-09-06 07:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-09-04 20:29:00 CDT Expires: 2021-09-07 13:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at www.weather.gov.
 The next statement will be issued when updates occur.
 Target Area: George; Greene; Jackson The Flood Warning continues for the following rivers in Mississippi Pascagoula At Merrill affecting Greene, Jackson and George Counties.
 For the Pascagoula River...including Merrill...Minor flooding is forecast.
-The Flood Warning is now in effect until tomorrow morning The Flood Warning continues for the Pascagoula At Merrill. * Until tomorrow morning. * At 8:15 AM CDT Sunday the stage was 22.2 feet. * Flood stage is 22.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage early Monday morning. * Impact...At 15.0 feet, Water is under homes in Cedar Creek Estates.
-At 18.5 feet, Water covers roads at Smith`s Fish Camp in Southern George County.
+The Flood Warning remains in effect The Flood Warning continues for the Pascagoula At Merrill. * Until early Tuesday afternoon. * At 7:15 PM CDT Saturday the stage was 22.3 feet. * Flood stage is 22.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to continue to fall, falling to below flood stage Tuesday morning.
+The river will then continue falling to a stage of 19.2 feet by Thursday evening. * Impact...At 20.0 feet, Water covers the main road at Plum Bluff in southern George County.
 At 22.0 feet, Flood Stage.
 Water approaches homes in west Merrill.alerts.weather.gov

 Comments / 0